-- (1) Membership is open to individuals as described in clause 3. - (2) - (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The trustees must consider any written representations the applicant may make about the decision.
-The trustees' decision following any written representations must be notified to the applicant in writing but shall be final.
+- (1) Membership is open to individuals as described in clause 3. - (2) - (a) The trustees may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the charity to refuse the application. - (b) The trustees must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (C) The trustees must consider any written representations the applicant may make about the decision.
+The trustees' decision following any written representations must be notified to the applicant in writing but shall be final. - (3) Membership is not transferable to anyone else. - (4) The trustees must keep a register of names and addresses of the members.